 - Notify Admin via Email plugin.
 Each time a client orders through Mayr’s chatbot, it instantly sends an email to him for his records.
 It also sends one to his drop-shipper, so they can package and ship the order right away.

 - Sponsored messages.
 After a customer places an order, Mayr’s bot asks if they’d like to receive a supply check-in notification in 30 days.
-Once Facebook’s policies change in March 2020, he plans to use sponsored messages to send these, which simply ask if the client needs to reorder.
+Now that Facebook’s policies have changed, he plans to use sponsored messages to send these, which simply ask if the client needs to reorder.
 Mayr says his customers often forget to stock up on supplies otherwise, so these reminders are helpful for them and bring in more revenue for him.
-You can now use our native ads integration to easily connect sponsored messages to your Chatfuel bot.
+You can now use our native ads integration to easily set up sponsored messages for your Facebook chatbot.

 - JSON API.
 It occasionally happened that new-order emails would be missed by the drop-shipper, or would end up in their spam folders.
 To solve this issue, Mayr used the JSON API to integrate Twilio.
 His drop-shipping company now receives an SMS text triggered by the bot, so they know to look out for a new-order email.

 He also encourages other bot builders to seek feedback before launching. 🗣 “Maybe ask a couple of friends to test it.
 Ask them to be very, very critical with the bot.
 Ask if there were any steps where they didn’t know what to do, because that means you have to do better there.”
 And always design with the customer or end user in mind, he adds.
 “Don’t build a bot to serve you as a vendor; build a bot to serve your clients.”

 “The quality and ease of service is more important to [my clients] than getting the lowest price” –Jürgen Mayr, Photobooth Deluxe founder